 Process for Resolving Complaints About Discrimination and/or Harassment

 Normally, the Informal Resolution Process is completed before the Formal Discrimination Complaint Procedure begins.
-There may, however, be circumstances in which it is more appropriate to address a concern about discrimination or harassment by initiating the Formal Discrimination Complaint Procedure.
+There may, however, be circumstances in which it is more appropriate to address a concern about discrimination and/or harassment by initiating the Formal Discrimination Complaint Procedure.
 Those circumstances include situations in which:

 - When sexual assault, sexual violence, or a crime has been committed.

 The individual will be informed of the right to end the Informal Resolution Process at any time and begin the Formal Complaint Procedure.